Accept Offer of Admission:

 Please note that the “appointment booking” is not an actual appointment, it is just necessary to get the enrolment process started.
 After you book your appointment, the SAS advising team will begin to assess your academic history and develop a customized course plan for you.

-Students in the distance enrolment group will meet via skype or over the phone with a dedicated student advisor.
+Students in the distance enrolment group will meet via Zoom or over the phone with a dedicated student advisor.
 Your advisor will help you through the enrolment process and is here to answer any questions you might have about moving to Toronto and becoming a student at York.

 A few weeks after you book your appointment online, your advisor will contact you via email with your recommended course plan.
 At that time, your advisor will also schedule your skype/phone advising time (remember the booking you make online is not a real appointment).
 At your one-on-one meeting, your advisor will walk you through the process of getting enrolled.

-If at anytime you have questions or need clarification about the process, do not hesitate to contact your dedicated student advisor at email@example.com.
+If at any time you have questions or need clarification about the process, do not hesitate to contact your dedicated student advisor at firstname.lastname@example.org.

 Unable to Attend Enrolment Appointment (Letter of Authorization):

-If you are unable to attend your enrolment appointment in person, you can opt to have a friend or family member attend the appointment on your behalf.
+If you are unable to attend your enrolment appointment, you can opt to have a friend or family member attend the appointment on your behalf.
 At York University, any information pertaining to a student’s record is considered confidential.
 You must provide this individual with a letter from you stating that you authorize them to act on your behalf during the enrolment and registration process.
 Your letter must include your name, student number, your signature, the name of the representative and a brief statement outlining what the representative may have access to and what they are allowed to do on your behalf.
 The individual whom you choose to attend the appointment will be selecting and enrolling you into your courses, therefore ensure that you have complete confidence in the person who will be attending the appointment on your behalf.

 Representatives who do not present a letter of authorization at the time of the appointment will not be able to complete the enrolment process and will have to reschedule.